zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   * Basic access authentication
   * JSON with user credentials

-When successfully authenticated, the response to the request is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`, otherwise it returns a 401 status code.
+1. When successfully authenticated, the response to the request is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
+2. When authentication failed, a user gets 401 status code.

 The `/query` endpoint allows to validate the token and retrieves the information associated with the token.
 The query request requires the token in one of the following formats:
   * Cookie named `apimlAuthenticationToken`
   * Bearer authentication

-When successfully authenticated, the response to the request is a JSON object, which contains information associated with the token, otherwise it returns a 401 status code.
+1. When successfully authenticated, the response to the request is a JSON object, which contains information associated with the token
+2. When authentication failed, a user gets 401 status code.

 #### Authentication providers

-APIML contains two providers in order to handle authentication for the API Gateway: the `z/OSMF Authentication Provider` and the `Dummy Authentication Provider`.
+API ML contains the following providers to handle authentication for the API Gateway:
+* `z/OSMF Authentication Provider`
+* `Dummy Authentication Provider`

 ##### z/OSMF Authentication Provider

 The `z/OSMF Authentication Provider` allows API Gateway to authenticate with the z/OSMF service.
 The user needs z/OSMF access in order to authenticate.

-To enable it, use the following properties for `API Gateway`:
+Use the following properties of API Gateway to enable the `z/OSMF Authentication Provider`:
 ```
 apiml.security.auth.provider: zosmf
 apiml.security.auth.zosmfServiceId: zosmf  # Replace me with the correct z/OSMF service id